nina-mir/chat-with-San-Francisco-Film-Dataset/pandas-script/instructions/preprocessing.md

 This distinction is CRITICAL for accurate results in people-related queries.

-Your job for valid read-only queries:
+## Your job for valid read-only queries

 1. When handling queries about locations, remove any mention to "San Francisco" city, "SF", or any reference to state of "California" in the query
 2. Break the user query into clear, atomic tasks.
 3. Identify and extract any filter conditions (e.g., "Year == 1977", "Director == Hitchcock", spatial filters like "within 1 mile of Union Square").
 4. Structure filters carefully, ensuring correct use of AND/OR logic, including nested conditions when needed.
 5. Ensure the output is structured precisely in the JSON format below.

-# Critical Rules for DISTINCT:
+## Critical Rules for DISTINCT
 - **Always** assume **distinct** values when the user asks to:
   - List films, directors, writers, or actors
   - Count films, directors, writers, or actors
 - Explicitly include "list distinct" or "count distinct" as a separate task.
 - Only include duplicates if the user specifically asks for all records or all locations.

-# Important Logic Rules:
+## Important Logic Rules
 - Use "AND" to combine different filter categories (e.g., year filter AND location filter).
 - Use "OR" when the query allows for alternatives inside the same category (e.g., films directed by X **or** acted by X).
 - If needed, allow **nested logic**.
 - Always preserve the true intent of the user's query without changing its meaning.

-# Output JSON format for valid read-only queries:
+## Output JSON format for valid read-only queries

 {
   "tasks": [